Alexa Bliss: NXT (2013–2016)

 Having no prior wrestling training, Kaufman was signed by WWE in May 2013 and reported to WWE's developmental territory NXT.
-On July 24 episode of NXT (which was taped on June 20), she made her first televised appearance, congratulating the inaugural NXT Women's Champion Paige.
+On the July 24 episode of NXT (which was taped on June 20), she made her first televised appearance, congratulating the inaugural NXT Women's Champion Paige.
 In August, she was added to WWE.com's NXT roster page and assigned the ring name Alexa Bliss.
 She acted as an unnamed ring announcer for the November 20 episode of NXT.
 Her first televised appearance on the main roster came at WrestleMania XXX on April 6, 2014, when she played a part in Triple H's entrance.
-She made her televised in-ring debut on May 8 episode of NXT, playing a glitter fairy gimmick with her ring entrance set to the theme track "Bling Bling," competing in a tournament for the vacant NXT Women's Championship.
+She made her televised in-ring debut on the May 8 episode of NXT, playing a glitter fairy gimmick with her ring entrance set to the theme track "Bling Bling," competing in a tournament for the vacant NXT Women's Championship.
 She defeated former Divas Champion Alicia Fox in the first round, but lost to Charlotte in the semi-finals.
-On September 25 episode of NXT, a new ring entrance theme track "Blissful" was debuted for the first time with her match against Bayley.
-After a failed Double-Knees attempt, Bliss lost to a Bayley-to-Belly Suplex.
+On the September 25 episode of NXT, a new ring entrance theme track "Blissful" was debuted for the first time with her match against Bayley.
+After a failed Double-Knees attempt, Bliss lost to a Bayley-to-Belly suplex.